 The Fossil Sport has a classic, lightweight, and stylish design: muted grey colors, clean edges, and simplicity in execution.
 The onboard storage comes in at 4GB and it has a 1.2GHz Quad-core processor, and it employs the Qualcomm Snapdragon Wear 3100 chipset, so overall the internals are respectable for the price.
 The screen is a 1.2-inch 390 x 390 AMOLED, so your home screen and trackers will be sharp and bright.
 Overall, this is a great entry-level all-rounder.

 Check out more of the best Wear OS and Android Smartwatches that money can buy.

 What is Tizen OS?

-With the current condition of both Operating Systems, Tizen OS seems to be the better of the both in terms of overall performance, and UI.
+With the current condition of both operating systems, Tizen OS seems to be slightly better in terms of overall performance and UI.